$272 billion

 actual investment in the past year

-In the past year, $272 billion was invested across the U.S. in the manufacture and deployment of clean energy, clean vehicles, building electrification and carbon management technology in the U.S. in the past year, up 24% from the previous year.
-A record $71 billion of this investment occurred in the third quarter of 2024, a 12% increase relative to the same period in 2023.
+In 2024, $272 billion was invested across the U.S. in the manufacture and deployment of clean energy, clean vehicles, building electrification and carbon management technology, up 16% from the previous year. $70 billion of this investment occurred in the fourth quarter of 2024, a 6% increase relative to the same period in 2023.
 These figures report real dollars spent on new facility construction or retail purchases.

 Rhodium Group and MIT CEEPR’s Clean Investment Monitor is a comprehensive database, updated each quarter, of actual investment across the United States in: